RunningTalus/firstgit/README.md

-Hello!
+1) Hello!
 Initial README.

-This is the initial readme.
+2) This is the initial readme.
 HOLY COW is this cool!

-These are all changes to the README file.
+3) These are all changes to the README file with a third round of changes.